Botspot/antigravity-48bit-workaround/README.md

 # antigravity-48bit-workaround
 Bash scripts to run the Google Antigravity IDE language server on an ARM kernel with 39 bits of address space

-Google's Antigravity IDE has this problem where the ARM64 language server is compiled for Google's internal server OS, which uses 48 bits of address space, instead of the more common 39 bits on consumer devices.
+Google's Antigravity IDE has this problem where the ARM64 language server is compiled for enterprise servers and newer ARM CPUs, which use 48 bits of address space, instead of 39 bits which is more common on consumer devices.
 If you know where to look, you would see these error messages:
 ```
 third_party/tcmalloc/internal/system_allocator.h:589] MmapAligned() failed - unable to allocate with tag (hint=0x2e6680000000, size=1073741824, alignment=1073741824) - is something limiting address placement?